amsterdamtimemachine/data-index/README.md

 $DC run --rm app bun run db:push-schema

+# Put the source files in DATA first: the Adamlink TTLs and feature CSVs (obtained by hand,
+# see "Getting the data"); the PDOK files are fetched into DATA below.
+DATA is an ABSOLUTE
+# host path bind-mounted to /data in the container, so ingest/fetch args are /data/… (not
+# $DATA/…). etl mounts it read-only; fetch needs it writable.
+Ingest places before datasets —
-# Place data first — a feature that resolves to no place is dropped silently, so the wrong
+# a feature that resolves to no place is dropped silently.
+Run in tmux/screen (beeldbank is multi-GB).
-# order yields an empty index rather than an error.
-DATA holds the source files, mounted
-# read-only at /data.
-Run the ingest in tmux/screen — beeldbank is multi-GB, and a dropped
-# SSH session would kill it partway.
 export DATA=/srv/atm-data
 alias etl="$DC run --rm -v $DATA:/data:ro app bun run db:ingest" alias fetch="$DC run --rm -v $DATA:/data app bun run db:fetch"   # writable mount (etl is read-only)